 “If … you are beginning to feel feverish, lift up your arm and start tapping around your armpit: if something makes you wince, prepare for the final hours of your life.”[x]

+This is one of the more infamous medieval diseases.
 When we hear the term ‘leprosy’ we think of the horrific flesh-eating illness which turns the living into the walking dead (known today as Hansen’s Disease)[xi].
 Back in the Middle Ages, any kind of skin disease was classed as leprosy, including eczema, dermatitis, or psoriasis.
 This wasn’t through ignorance, but rather fear.

 One of the first symptoms of leprosy was a numbing of the extremities, before complete paralysis.
 This causes ulcerations and after a few years, fingers and toes rot away.
 All body hair falls out, penises putrefy and at some point the bridge of your nose collapses, leaving a gaping wound.
 Eyeballs may become ulcerated too, causing blindness, and ulcers can form in the throat, affecting speech.
 Medieval lepers were left deformed, stinking, crippled and blind.[xii]